gladiusaxelay/UDFSND-Linux-Sever/README.md

 http://{YOUR-SERVER-PUBLIC-IP}.xip.io/
 ```

-If you face issues, I found useful to retch the most recent 40 entries of the error.log file:
+If you face issues, I found useful to fetch the most recent 40 entries of the error.log file:

 ```
 sudo tail -40 /var/log/apache2/error.log